bazel-contrib/SIG-rules-authors/go-tutorial.md

 includes load definitions for the Gazelle "go_repository" rule.
 The go_repository rules define various external go dependencies that are then vendored.
 One of those dependencies is cobra, which is used as a dependency by all of the go files inside of the cmd directory.
-Inside of the `BUILD.bazel` file, located in the cmd directory, the "deps" are a parameter passed in the go_libary rule.
+Inside of the `BUILD.bazel` file, located in the cmd directory, the "deps" are a parameter passed in the go_library rule.

 ```python
     deps = ["@com_github_spf13_cobra//:go_default_library"],